ahenrie/OOP-with-Python/README.md

-# OOP-with-Python class at UVU.
+# OOP-with-Python.
 Mainly scratch files and such.
 Projects will have a different naming convention.